MSc in Clinical Embryology - How to apply

 WHAT HAPPENS AFTER I APPLY?

 The MSc in Clinical Embryology is an extremely popular course and is often over-subscribed.
-All applications are carefully considered by the Course Admissions Panel, which is currently comprised of the Course Director, Departmental Administrator and a Senior Clinician.
+All applications are carefully considered by the Course Admissions Panel, which is currently comprised of the Course Director, a Postdoctoral Teaching Fellow, the Course Administrator and a Senior Clinician.
 Admission decisions are notified to applicants in writing, regrettably it is not possible for the administrative team to discuss individual application decisions by phone.